Glymphatic system: Paravascular channels

 The continuity between the brain interstitial fluid and CSF was confirmed in 1981 by evidence that interstitial solutes in the brain exchange with CSF via a bulk flow mechanism, rather than by diffusion.

-Studies in 1985 indicated that cerebrospinal fluid and interstitial fluid may flow along specific anatomical pathways within the brain, with CSF moving into the brain along the outside of blood vessels; such 'paravascular channels' were possibly analogous to peripheral lymph vessels, facilitating the clearance of interstitial wastes from the brain.
+Studies in 1985 indicated that cerebrospinal fluid and interstitial fluid may flow along specific anatomical pathways within the brain, with CSF moving into the brain along the outside of blood vessels; it was thought possible that such 'paravascular channels' may be analogous to peripheral lymph vessels, facilitating the clearance of interstitial wastes from the brain.
 However, other studies did not observe such widespread paravascular CSF–ISF exchange.

 Dural sinuses and meninges

-Glymphatic flow was initially believed to be the complete answer to the long-standing question of how the sensitive neural tissue of the CNS functions in the perceived absence of a lymphatic drainage pathway for extracellular proteins, excess fluid, and metabolic waste products.
-In 2015, two subsequent articles by Louveau et al. from the University of Virginia School of Medicine and Aspelund et al. from the University of Helsinki reported independently that the dural sinuses and meningeal arteries are lined with conventional lymphatic vessels, and that this long-elusive vasculature forms a connecting pathway to the glymphatic system.
+Dural sinuses and meningeal arteries lined by lymphatic vessels may form a connecting pathway to the glymphatic system.

+Clinical disorders

+Clinical disorders related to the glymphatic system: